hemzaz/nvidia-acceleration-on-ubuntu/README.md

 Some things are still broken in Wayland using the NVIDIA proprietary driver; i.e. nvidia-settings and VDPAU-enabled VA driver not working.
 Please **do not** send PRs regarding Wayland.

-Updates are automatic, by default, in `Software & Updates` > `Updates`.
+Updates are automatic, by default, in "Software & Updates" > "Updates".
 Or check manually.

 ```bash
 sudo apt update